 Countries with no extradition are becoming rare.
-However to be able to sign an international treaty, such as an extradition treaty both countries must recognise each other.
-Where one country doesn’t recognise the other they can’t sign an extradition treaty, or indeed any kind of international treaty.
+However, to be able to sign an international treaty, such as an extradition treaty, both countries must recognize each other.
+Where one country doesn’t recognize the other, they can’t sign an extradition treaty or indeed any kind of international treaty.

 - Population: 247,982

 - Government type: presidential republic

 - Status: Abkhazia is recognized as an independent state by Russia, Venezuela, Nicaragua, and Nauru; Georgia considers it an occupied territory and does not recognize its existence as a separate country.
 Abkhazia declared independence from Georgia in 1999 after fighting a war with Georgia over control of the region from 1992 to 1993.